 The term “Commercial Real Estate” or “CRE” refers to a class of real estate assets that are purchased with the intent to make a profit through cash flow, capital gains, or both.
 The basic premise behind a commercial real estate investment is that a property is purchased for a certain amount, and that purchase is financed with a combination of debt and equity.
 The space in the property is leased to other businesses, and the resulting rental income is used to pay operational expenses including taxes and insurance.
 If there is any money left over, it is distributed to equity investors at year end.

-Stocks, Bonds, & Commercial Real Estate – Pros & Cons
+Pros and Cons of Stocks, Bonds, & Commercial Real Estate Investments

 Although all three of these asset classes have the potential to deliver a profitable return, they are very different investments.